-This team of DCCCD business professionals focuses on developing and delivering customized solutions to keep your workforce trained and competitive.
+This team of Dallas College business professionals focuses on developing and delivering customized solutions to keep your workforce trained and competitive.

 Through grants administered by the Texas Workforce Commission’s Skills Development and Small Business funds, the Solutions Development team is able to provide services to businesses at little or no cost.
 The team offers customized, industry-specific skills training; leadership coaching; quality and efficiency improvement; and strategic goal setting.

-This department provides strategic leadership for building strong global alliances to support workforce initiatives of the colleges as well as economic development initiatives of the district and its communities.
+This department provides strategic leadership for building strong global alliances to support workforce initiatives and economic development initiatives of the college and its communities.

 The overarching charge is to position the district as a leader in facilitating global business and workforce development for the Metroplex through efforts that support foreign direct investment, increased productivity and growth of global companies, and facilitating export assistance.